The Ultimate Guide to RV Camping in Alabama

 Fishing is a popular pastime in the Cotton State and is a great way to check out the local lakes and rivers.
 These Alabama fishing spots are sure to keep you busy for a while!

 Another great water-based pastime in Alabama?
 Chasing waterfalls!
-You might not expect it, but there are actually a number of great waterfalls in the state.
-The aforementioned DeSoto state park is home to the gorgeous DeSoto Falls, and Little River Falls can be found in the Little River Canyon National Preserve (also home to the Little River Canyon trail mentioned above).
+There are a number of great waterfalls in the state.
+The aforementioned DeSoto State Park is home to the gorgeous DeSoto Falls, and Little River Falls can be found in the Little River Canyon National Preserve (also home to the Little River Canyon trail mentioned above).

 Wildlife Viewing and Photography